 Foster Healthy and Sustainable Communities

 Increase average vehicle occupancy of US-101

-Improve transit speeds and transit priority on El Camino Real or other parallel roadways, shifting short trips off the freeway.
+Improve transit speeds and transit priority on US-101, El Camino Real, and other parallel roadways to provide more long-distance service and shift short trips off the freeway.

 Encourage employers to introduce parking fees and for those who don’t park, a cash-out program that puts money into employees’ paycheck and/or extra vacation time program.